Mystery Science Theater 3000: KTMA era (1988–1989)

-Mystery Science Theater 3000 premiered on KTMA at 6:00 p.m. on Thanksgiving Day, November 24, 1988 with its first episode, Invaders from the Deep, followed by a second episode, Revenge of the Mysterons from Mars at 8:00 p.m.
+Mystery Science Theater 3000 premiered on KTMA at 6:00 p.m. on Thanksgiving Day, November 24, 1988, with its first episode, Invaders from the Deep, followed by a second episode, Revenge of the Mysterons from Mars at 8:00 p.m.
 The choice of running the premiere on Thanksgiving was by happenstance, as the station felt the show was ready to go at that point, according to Hodgson.
 Initially, the show's response was unknown, until Mallon set up a phone line for viewers to call in.
 Response was so great that the initial run of 13 episodes was extended to 21, with the show running to May 1989.
 Hodgson and Mallon negotiated to secure the rights for the show for themselves, creating Best Brains, Inc., agreeing to split ownership of the idea equally.
 During this time a fan club was set up and the show held its first live show at Scott Hansen's Comedy Gallery in Minneapolis, to a crowd of over 600.

 Despite the show's success, the station's overall declining fortunes forced it to file for bankruptcy reorganization in July 1989.
 At the same time, HBO was looking to build a stable of shows for their upcoming Comedy Channel cable network.
 HBO approached Best Brains and requested a sample of their material.
 Hodgson and Mallon provided a seven-minute demo reel, which led to the network greenlighting MST3K as one of the first two shows picked up by the new network.
+According to Art Bell, one of the creators of the Comedy Channel, MST3K's arrival helped the network to fill space that they had originally planned to use short clips of films and television shows that they could not license in time for launch.